-Start off your ceremony with a band of bell ringers #Ceremony Advice#ceremony#kids#steal-this-idea September 18 | Catherine Clark bijouxandbits Photo by Megan Schley Melaina and Nick love kids and decided to have a merry little band to get the ceremony started: "ringing bearers!"
+Start off your ceremony with a band of bell ringers #Ceremony Advice#ceremony#kids#steal-this-idea Updated Oct 12 2015 (Posted Sep 18 2012) Catherine Clark bijouxandbits Photo by Megan Schley Melaina and Nick love kids and decided to have a merry little band to get the ceremony started: "ringing bearers!"
 We're obviously big fans of this concept, and these two knocked it out of the park with colorful bells with handles.
 But this adorable endeavor was not without its precautions: Shortly before the ceremony, my sister cautioned me that we may be hearing the bells before and DURING the entire ceremony.
 I could immediately imagine trying to say "I do" over top of a cacophony of bells.
 Fortunately, a cousin agreed to hand out and collect the bells right before and right after the kids' performance and it worked out beautifully.
 Check out the rest of Melaina & Nick's colorful playful and kid-friendly wedding.
-Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Kelly & Andrew's small and simple Tuesday wedding NEXT A chic and lacy haunted house goth wedding Show/Hide comments [ 2 ] This is EXACTLY what we are doing.
-I think it's even the same brand of bells… oh well, great minds think alike. 🙂 1 agrees Reply Ohmegosh this totally falls under the category of "why didn't I think of that?"
+Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Kelly & Andrew's small and simple Tuesday wedding NEXT A chic and lacy haunted house goth wedding Show/Hide comments [ 3 ] This is EXACTLY what we are doing.
+I think it's even the same brand of bells… oh well, great minds think alike. 🙂 Reply Ohmegosh this totally falls under the category of "why didn't I think of that?"
 If I hadn't already made the ring bearer's pillow and hand cut confetti for the girls to toss, I would totally do this.
 This is a wonderful way to include all the children at the wedding, too!
-1 agrees Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Reply We will be doing the same bell ringing with the same bells – only with 16 kids related to the bride and groom!
+To avoid the problem of bells during the service, the kids will put the bells in a basket held by the maid of honor at the front of the church and then turn to their uncle (the groom) for a sweet treat from his pocket.
+Last of all they will return to the seats with their families……… pictures to follow!
+Reply Join the conversation Cancel ReplyYour email address will not be published.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.